Posting Course Materials on CourseWorks - Using the New Canvas System for Spring 2019 Courses

-Students will have access to materials when registration for the Fall 2016 semester is released - at some point duing August.
+Students will have access to materials to Spring 2019 course sites when student registration is released.
 The Law School Registrar will let faculty know when the student registration is in the system.

 To access a CourseWorks site - simply log into CourseWorks with your UNI. https://courseworks.columbia.edu